Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Colorado Boulder

-CU Boulder requires all drone flights on university property to be approved by the Office of Risk Management.
-The university has an active UAS research program.
+CU Boulder requires drone operators to obtain approval from the Office of Risk Management before flying on university property.
+The university maintains an active UAS research program with designated oversight.

 YesOffice of Risk Management